What happens if we move from the property?

 No, unless you’re MCS accredited.
-For you to be eligible to receive the FIT payments your system must be installed by an MCS accredited company.
+In order to receive the FIT payments your system must be installed by an MCS accredited company.

 Will I still have electricity if there is a power cut?

-No. As a safety feature of the inverter it will not function if it can’t detect voltage on the grid.
-If it didn’t have this feature then it would be able to export electricity onto the national grid whilst the power was down and people were working on the line, potentially being very dangerous.
+No. As a safety feature the inverter will not function if it can’t detect a voltage from the national grid.
+If this feature did not exist then the system would be able to export electricity back to the grid even during a power cut, endangering anyone working to fix the problem.

 Can I spread the panels across two roofs?

 Yes.
-The panels are managed by an inverter system which usually has the ability to manage two sets of data i.e panels on both an East and West facing roof.
+The panels are managed by an inverter system that usually has the ability to manage the data from panels on two roofs facing different directions (e.g. east and west).

 Are there any grants available to help towards the cost of the installation?

 The FIT has largely replaced all the grants that were available for domestic installations.
-There may be some more local schemes available in your particular area but accepting a grant of this kind usually means that you are not eligible to receive the FIT payments at all.
+There may be some local schemes available in your area, but accepting a grant of this kind could mean that you are no longer eligible to receive the FIT payments at all.